 Licensed Practical Nurse to Registered Nurse

-Belmont College offers Transitional Nursing curriculum in which a Licensed Practical Nurse (LPN) has the opportunity to enter the second level of the Associate Degree in Nursing program.
+Belmont College offers Transitional Nursing curriculum in which a Licensed Practical Nurse (LPN) has the opportunity to enter the Associate Degree in Nursing program.
 Following the Transitional Nursing term, the Licensed Practical Nurse can pursue an Associate Degree in Nursing and become eligible to take NCLEX for Registered Nurse licensure and practice.

 With the LPN to RN transitional nursing curriculum the transitional term allows LPNs, the chance to: